-We can!
-It’s all about picking up habits.
+Well, we can!
+It’s all about picking up positive habits.
 Habits help us work smarter, rather than harder.
 They help us stop worrying about all the things we NEED to do, and even lighten our workload—now that’s win-win in my book!

 Learning about the Power of Habit changed my life.
 Here’s how it works: as actions are repeated and rewarded, we gain a Pavlovian (automatic) response.
 So, after a certain amount of time, our actions become routine.
 Think about it like brushing your teeth or putting on your pajamas.
 These little actions become so automatic you probably don’t even think about doing them!
 They just happen.